Neil-Pelton/Capstone/zGoals.md

 - display form responses on a page
 - use an external products API to show understanding
 - add bs designs with labels and descriptions as placeholders
+- make home page into grid: separate div for each picture, containing img, <h3>Title</h3>, and <p>description</p>
+    - make a grid for each view since grid isn't responsive
+    - fixes the problem of text not aligning with imgs in columns
+    - easier to manipulate than columns